 NCERT Solutions for Class 8 Science Chapter 17 Stars and The Solar System: You know, that how beautiful our universe is, even it is more beautiful than our imagination and that’s why it is exciting as well as interesting to read about the solar system.
-In this chapter along with CBSE NCERT Solutions for Class 8 Science Chapter 17 Stars and The Solar System of NCERT, you are going to know about all the things related to our solar system like orbit, Orion, phases of the moon, planets, pole star, etc. By going through this chapter as well as solutions of NCERT for Class 8 Science Chapter 17 Stars and The Solar System, you will study that the pole star appears to be stationary from the Earth because it is situated close to the direction of the axis of rotation of the Earth and constellations are groups of stars that appear to form recognizable shapes.
+In this chapter along with CBSE NCERT Solutions for Class 8 Science Chapter 17 Stars and The Solar System, you are going to know about all the things related to our solar system like orbit, Orion, phases of the moon, planets, pole star, etc. By going through this chapter as well as solutions of NCERT for Class 8 Science Chapter 17 Stars and The Solar System, you will get to know that the pole star appears to be stationary from the Earth because it is situated close to the direction of the axis of rotation of the Earth and constellations are groups of stars that appear to form recognizable shapes.
 To strengthen the concepts of this chapter, first read the chapter carefully and solve every problem of NCERT on your own.
 If you find the difficulties while answering these questions, you can take the help of CBSE NCERT solutions for class 8 Science Chapter 17 Stars and The Solar System.
 You can also Check NCERT Solutions from Class 6 to 12 to learn any concept of science.

 Here is the Boojho's question: